jtommy/DXF-Renewed/PLAN.md

 - PR 0.1: Add/confirm one “golden” unit test per public API (`parseString`, `toPolylines`, `toSVG`).
 - PR 0.2: Add a test-only strict mode helper (e.g., fail on unknown entity/table/object types) without changing the runtime default behavior.
 - PR 0.3: Add 1–3 new fixtures only if existing fixtures don’t cover a targeted feature.
+- PR 0.3: Add 1–3 new fixtures only if existing fixtures don’t cover a targeted feature.
+  - If a fixture is too complex for stable assertions, prefer a smaller, focused fixture generated via ezdxf.
+  - It is OK to replace or simplify existing fixtures if they remain representative of the behavior under test.

 - Add/confirm a single “golden” pipeline test per API surface:
   - `parseString()` parses representative DXFs without throwing.